rcpch/digital-growth-charts-documentation/docs/developer/react-component.md

 Victory Charts are a dependency (see below), built on top of D3.js.
 On build, it is likely you will get an error relating to circular dependencies for some files in the d3-interpolate module.
 This issue is logged [here](https://github.com/d3/d3-interpolate/issues/58).

+### Build error

+v7.0.0 uses Rollup 4.11, and has the following build script in `package.json`: `"build": "ROLLUP_WATCH=false rollup -c --bundleConfigAsCjs",`
+If users are using later versions, this has has changed and should be `“build”: “ROLLUP -w -c --bundleConfigAsCjs”,` (thanks to Caroline Kirkhope at System C for noticing this)

 ## Contributing

 See [Contributing](../developer/contributing.md) for information on how to get involved in the project.